What is cellular IoT? The future of IoT connectivity

 Better Security

 Data sent via cellular network is encrypted, offering a much higher level of security than Wi-Fi.
 (While secured Wi-Fi access points can use encryption, it’s not as reliable, so there’s a higher chance data could be vulnerable to cyberattacks.)
-In cellular IoT networks, information is encrypted by default, meaning that business leaders don’t have to take extra steps to protect data.
+In cellular IoT networks, information is encrypted by default, meaning that businesses don’t have to take extra steps to protect data.

 Analytics